-Any sales planning exercise usually start with looking at sales forecasts with most pessimistic and most optimistic scenario building.
-This should answer an important question; are we in a growth market, stagnant market or a declining market?
+Any sales planning exercise usually starts with looking at sales forecasts with the most pessimistic and most optimistic scenario building.
+This should answer an important question; are we in a growth market, stagnant market or declining market?
 It makes a lot of managerial sense to figure out the ‘stretch’ that one would want to have in their sales projections.
 This is the starting point – for example, would one risk a stretch in a declining market?
-One can argue that sales targets does not have be correlated with the market growth; after all, one can outsmart competition and build numbers.
+One can argue that sales targets do not have to be correlated with the market growth; after all, one can outsmart the competition and build numbers.
 That is a plausible thought but to execute it one needs a good mix of marketing program elements.
 Are you ready to support your sales targets with marketing programs?

 - What about the marketing program?

 In all possible scenarios of business, irrespective of the market status i.e growth, stagnant or decline, firms need to have a set of sales objectives that would get quantified in terms of sales targets.
 This is the good part.
 What could go wrong here is the alignment of sales goals and marketing program elements.
 For instance, in a declining market one might take an aggressive position and build stretch in the targets without really making any significant change in the pricing or product position or even distribution strategy.
 That is a problematic situation because the firm is expecting a sales force to deliver something which it would find impossible to deliver. (visualize taking away competitor’s market share without any manipulation of program elements – difficult, isn’t it?)

 This situation could get further complicated with a quick fix proposal – let us throw in lucrative sales incentives tied to sales targets.
 ‘Aggressive’ is the operative word and ‘push down below the hierarchy’ is the strategy.

 - Sales incentives!
 Why?